app-sre/dashdotdb/README.md

 instance to query data from.
 Because those queries can be complex, we create stored procedures to simplify the execution of those queries.

-The stored procedures may be found here: [dashdotdb/db/stored_procedures.py](dashdotdb/db/stored_procedures.py)
+The stored procedures can be found here: [dashdotdb/db/stored_procedures.py](dashdotdb/db/stored_procedures.py)

 ## Examples